nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

 ## Use of bearer tokens

-An output of [authorising access](security_authorisation.html) to an API is the provision of a JSON Web Token.
+An output of authorising access to an API is the provision of a JSON Web Token (see GP Connect documentation for some more guidance on this subject: [authorising access](security_authorisation.html){:target="_blank"} for UEC booking (Care Connect) the same guidance applies).
 This MUST be passed in the API calls to ensure the systems being called are able to verify that the user has been authorised to see the resources requested.
 This JWT is also used for audit purposes, so the API implementation (and the SSP in the case of a call brokered through that service) can record the user context in it's audit trail.

 In order to achieve this, the Consumer MUST include Access token in the HTTP authorisation header as an oAuth Bearer Token (as outlined in [RFC 6749](https://tools.ietf.org/html/rfc6749){:target="_blank"}) in the form of a JSON Web Token (JWT) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519){:target="_blank"}.